-Our products and services are primarily sold to North American E&P companies and our ability to generate revenues from our products and services depends upon oil and natural gas drilling and production activity in North America.
-Oil and natural gas drilling and production activity is directly related to oil and natural gas prices.
+Our products and services are primarily sold to North American E&P companies and our ability to generate revenues from our products and services depends upon oil and natural gas drilling and completion activity in North America.
+Oil and natural gas drilling and completion activity is directly related to oil and natural gas prices.

-Oil and natural gas prices remain volatile, with WTI crude oil pricing falling to a low of approximately \$26 per barrel in February 2016 before recovering to approximately \$60 per barrel by the end of December 2017 and then falling again to approximately \$45 per barrel by the end of December 2018.
+Oil and natural gas prices remain volatile, with WTI crude oil pricing at approximately \$60 per barrel in December 2017, which fell to approximately \$45 per barrel in December 2018 before recovering to approximately \$61 per barrel by the end of December

+2019.
 Crude oil pricing has been supported by voluntary oil production reductions by members of OPEC, and certain other countries, including Russia.
-These supply reductions were announced in November 2016 and were initially implemented in 2017.
-In November 2017, OPEC and certain other countries, including Russia, announced their intent to extend the supply reductions through the end of 2018.
-These countries had reduced their supply by more than the targeted amounts through early 2018, reaching 152% of targeted supply reductions in May 2018.
-In June 2018, OPEC and certain other countries, including Russia, announced that they would strive to conform with the supply reductions at a 100% level as of July 1, 2018, signaling an increase in production from prior levels.
-In response to falling crude oil prices in late 2018, OPEC and certain other countries, including Russia, agreed to a new round of supply reductions in December 2018, which were intended to be effective as of January 2019.
+Most recently, in response to continued concern over global demand and high global inventory levels, OPEC and certain other countries, including Russia, agreed to extend the supply reductions that have been in place since early 2019 through March 31, 2020.
 There can be no assurance that the countries involved will continue to comply with the intended reductions and the amount of oil supply that may be returned to the market if the supply reductions are not extended further is unknown.

 On August 6, 2018, the United States announced its intent to impose economic sanctions on Iran, following the United States' withdrawal from an international accord intended to limit Iran's nuclear programs.
-The sanctions, including secondary sanctions targeting companies that do business with Iran, are expected to reduce Iran's level of crude oil exports and went into effect in early November.
-However, the United States granted temporary waivers to eight countries that import oil from Iran.
-Other oil exporting countries, including Saudi Arabia and Russia have committed to increase oil supplies to offset any shortfall related to a reduction in Iranian oil exports.
-There can be no assurance in the level of reduction of Iranian crude exports, the expiration of the temporary waivers or of the ability of other countries to readily supply crude oil to the market if Iranian crude exports decline materially.
+The sanctions, including secondary sanctions targeting companies that do business with Iran, were intended to reduce Iran's level of crude oil exports and went into effect in November 2018.
+Temporary waivers were granted to eight countries that import oil from Iran, but those waivers expired on May 2, 2019.
+Other oil exporting countries, including Saudi Arabia and Russia may increase oil supplies to offset any shortfall related to a reduction in Iranian oil exports and a removal of sanctions could lead to an increase in global oil supplies, which could negatively impact oil prices.

 Over the course of 2018, there was an increase in the difference between the benchmark crude oil pricing in certain markets and WTI, known in the industry as differentials.
-Crude oil in certain areas, including West Texas, North Dakota and Canada have traded at a larger discount to WTI than in historical periods due to current and forecasted production levels that are in excess of local refining demand and pipeline capacity.
-In response to these price differentials, many E&P companies operating in these areas reduced their drilling and completion activity in the second half of 2018 and into 2019 or chose to delay completions until additional pipeline or rail capacity is placed into service.
-In Canada, the Province of Alberta implemented a number of measures intended to reduce the differential in the region, including supporting the purchase of railcars to be utilized to transport oil out of the province and by implementing mandatory production curtailments for companies producing more than 10,000 barrels per day in the province.
+Crude oil in certain areas, including West Texas, North Dakota and Canada traded at a larger discount to WTI than in historical periods due to current and forecasted production levels that are in excess of local refining demand and pipeline capacity.
+In response to these price differentials, many E&P companies operating in these areas reduced their drilling and completion activity in the second half of 2018 and into 2019 or chose to delay completions until additional pipeline or rail capacity was placed into service.
+Differentials have since narrowed in North Dakota and West Texas.
+In Canada, the Province of Alberta implemented measures intended to reduce the differential in the region, including the implementation of mandatory production curtailments.
+Currently, these curtailments are in place for companies producing more than 20,000 barrels per day in the province, and are expected to be in place through the end of 2020, with exemptions for new wells drilled outside of oil sands designated areas and formations after November 8, 2019.